mortezakowkabi/jcb-persian-documentation/020-Adding-Custom-Admin-Views-to-a-Component.md

 In Joomla Component Builder (JCB), *Custom Admin Views* allow developers to create dynamic and flexible administrative views inside their components.
 These views enhance the backend interface by providing additional dashboard sections, menu links, and functionality such as custom buttons and result displays.

-In this example, we’ll use the **Cost-Benefit Projection** component to demonstrate how to add and configure *Custom Admin Views* in JCB.
+In this example, we'll use the **Cost-Benefit Projection** component to demonstrate how to add and configure *Custom Admin Views* in JCB.

 ---